Data-and-Trust-Alliance/DPS/specification.md

 - Dataset covers the geography of interest
 - Dataset has covered full timeframe of interest
 - Are there restrictions on the use?
-- can the data be used for AI, educational, and developmental programs?
+- Can the data be used for AI, educational, and developmental programs?

 ### 3.2.2 Outcome